Book Now

 Is it better to depart from Ballina or Brunswick Heads

-Due to Byron Bay itself not having a jetty or Marina to allow passengers to board vessels, we offer the option to depart on our Whale Watching Cruise from your choice of Ballina or Brunswick Heads.
-The only difference between our two departures is that occasionally it can be calmer on a southerly wind out of Brunswick Heads compared to Ballina.
-Both Cruises are exactly the same in terms of experience.
+Due to Byron Bay itself not having a jetty or Marina to allow passengers to board vessels, we offer departure locations on our Whale Watching Cruises from Ballina and our Snorkeling tours from Brunswick Heads.
+The only difference is that our Ballina departure can often experience safer bar crossing conditions for the winter whale watching season.

 Are life jackets on board?